This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - Your regular Hot Glue Gun is your main tool for the step.
 Take a small piece of Iridescent Cellophane and crumple it like the tissue paper on the outside.
 Now use it to cover the bottom of your two egg halves by applying a few dots of hot glue to the inside.
 That doesn’t have to be perfect at all – the more wrinkles and creases your piece of iridescent cellophane has, the better and more natural it looks.

-- Once that is set in place your going to want to get real messy with your hot glue and Glass Nuggets.
+- Once that is set in place you’re going to want to get real messy with your hot glue and Glass Nuggets.
 Aimlessly shoot some hot glue all over the inside of the egg on top of your iridescent cellophane.
 Use plenty of hot glue – but make sure that the iridescent cellophane is not completely covered with the glue, so that the foil still shines through a little.
 Then you should quickly sprinkle the glass nuggets into the egg before the glue is solid.
 You can also add Pebble Gravel, Mica Flakes and Glitter instead of the glass nuggets and repeat the process as often as you like.
 Don’t worry if you have some glass or small pieces that are loose at the bottom and if you have exposed glue that will all we covered up on our last step.
 Even if the hot glue has pulled threads, this is no reason to worry, they will be removed later.

 - For a particularly natural look, I recommend that you additionally glue in some real crystal tips.
 The best way to do this is to use the hot glue gun.
 So that the crystals do not slip and stand exactly as you want them, you should hold them until the hot glue has dried.
-This is the case with most hot-melt adhesives within about 30 seconds to one minute.
+This is the case with most hot melt adhesives within about 30 seconds to one minute.
 You can use glass crystals or real gems.
-Alternatively, you can create your own resin crystals from resin and silicone moulds.
+Alternatively, you can create your own resin crystals from resin and silicone molds.

 - After arranging the inner life of the egg, you can use scissors and tweezers to start removing the glue threads, if any have formed.
 Make sure that no iridescent cellophane protrudes from the edges.